 For additional information about the Dissertation, please see the English Department Graduate Student Handbook.

 Students earning the PhD in Literature must complete a foreign language requirement demonstrating proficiency in one foreign language.
-There are three ways in which they may meet this requirement:
+There are four ways in which they may meet this requirement:

 - by taking a language proficiency exam in the language of their choice,